 Miragen Therapeutics (MGEN) Received its Third Buy in a Row

-After Brookline Capital Markets and Wedbush gave Miragen Therapeutics (NASDAQ: MGEN) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Leland Gershell maintained a Buy rating on Miragen Therapeutics today and set a price target of $5.00.
-The company’s shares closed last Thursday at $1.10.
+After Brookline Capital Markets and Wedbush gave Miragen Therapeutics (NASDAQ: MGEN) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Vernon Bernardino reiterated a Buy rating on Miragen Therapeutics today and set a price target of $5.00.
+The company’s shares closed last Friday at $1.09.

-According to TipRanks.com, Gershell is a 5-star analyst with an average return of 19.5% and a 52.3% success rate.
-Gershell covers the Healthcare sector, focusing on stocks such as Milestone Pharmaceuticals, BioMarin Pharmaceutical, and Corbus Pharmaceuticals.
+According to TipRanks.com, Bernardino is a 5-star analyst with an average return of 13.3% and a 37.7% success rate.
+Bernardino covers the Healthcare sector, focusing on stocks such as Citius Pharmaceuticals, Aridis Pharmaceuticals, and Phio Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Miragen Therapeutics with a $5.50 average price target, a 386.7% upside from current levels.
-In a report issued on July 24, Wedbush also reiterated a Buy rating on the stock with a $6.00 price target.
+Currently, the analyst consensus on Miragen Therapeutics is a Strong Buy with an average price target of $5.20, representing a 377.1% upside.
+In a report issued on August 7, Oppenheimer also maintained a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>